steelwil/gimp-plugin-palette-changer/ReadMe.md

-## Convert images to simulate palettes of ancient displays, if you have GEGL 0.4 or higher rather use Tools -> GEGL Opereation -> Color Reduction
+## Convert images to simulate palettes of ancient displays
+if you have GEGL 0.4 or higher rather use Tools -> GEGL Opereation -> Color Reduction

 ### The following can be simulated
 #### Regular RGB palettes